ptabriz/FOSS4G_workshop/README.md

 __Example .
 Isosurfaces__

-In this example we use Blender4web addon to publish a 3D model of an Isosurface.
+In this example we use Blender4web addon to export a 3D model online.
 The sample data is borrowed from a project focused on visualizing spatio-temporal patterns of pedestrian behavior using data gathered from public webcams.
-The shape of an isosurface (created in paraview) shows the spatio-temporal evolution of pedestrian density.
+The data is visualized using an Isosurface created in Paraview.
+The shape of an isosurface shows the spatio-temporal evolution of pedestrian density.
 The time axis is represented as a color ramp draped over the isosurface.

+#### I. Setting up the Blender4web addon

 `‣ Procedure `
 * From the *workshop_materials* directory locate and open *isosurface.blend*
 * To setup __Blender4web__ addon
   * Go to __File__ ‣  __Preferences__ ‣ __addons__ ‣  __install from file__